There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 Antihistamines can be given but always check the correct dosage with your vet.
 Antifungals or antibiotics can remedy secondary skin infections.

-A diet rich in omega fatty acids from oils like flaxseed, fish, and cold-pressed safflower can help reduce inflammation and boost skin resilience.
+A diet rich in omega fatty acids from oils like flaxseed, fish, and cold-pressed safflower can help to reduce inflammation and boost skin resilience.

 Food allergy dermatitis